MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-custom-probe-overview.md

 | [Probe down behavior](#probedown) | All probes down, all TCP flows continue. | All probes down, all TCP flows terminate. |

 > [!IMPORTANT]
-> Load Balancer health probes originate from the IP address 168.63.129.16 and must not be blocked for probes to mark your instance up.
+> Load Balancer health probes originate from the IP address 168.63.129.16 and must not be blocked for probes to mark up your instance.
 Review [probe source IP address](#probesource) for details.

 ## <a name="design"></a> Design guidance